 If your primary purpose for making an estate planning trust is to control the timing and amount of distributions to your children or other beneficiaries, you may want to consider other types of trusts.
 For example, quiet trusts or silent trusts are sometimes used by individuals who want to delay the timing of when an heir or beneficiary will learn they may receive a substantial inheritance.Another type of trust that is often funded with life insurance is a funeral trust.

 Advantages of Life Insurance Trusts

 Some of the advantages of an irrevocable life insurance trust include:1. the policy proceeds are not included in probate, so creditors are prevented from making a claim against them;2. the policy proceeds are not included in the insuredís gross estate, thereby reducing estate taxes;3. the trust can be written in a manner that restricts the amount and manner of distribution of the trust funds to the beneficiaries; and

 4. life insurance can be used to pay estate taxes of the insuredís estate or otherwise meet a

 need for liquidity in the settlor's estate plan.An irrevocable life insurance trust can be funded with an existing life insurance policy or the grantor can put money or other assets in the trust to pay premiums on a policy to be purchased by the trust on the grantorís life.
-To establish an irrevocable life insurance trust, consult an estate planning lawyer and an accountant or tax advisor.
+To establish an irrevocable life insurance trust, consult a lawyer who specializes in wills, trusts, and estates.
+You will also typically need to consult an accountant or tax advisor.

 Disadvantages of Life Insurance Trusts